BONDS & LEVIES:

 Transportation levies fund things like new buses or major repairs to older buses to prolong their useful life.
 Transportation levies can be approved for up to two years.

-Enrichment levies
+Enrichment or EP&O levies

 Capital/Tech levies